-The Raven was released as a episodic series on PC and after that the game was bundled together and re-released for PC and a bit later the PS3 version was born, all 3 chapters is included so there is no need to wait for DLC or whatever.
+The Raven was released as an episodic series on PC and after that, the game was bundled together and re-released for PC and a bit later the PS3 version was born, all 3 chapters are included so there is no need to wait for DLC or whatever.

 The game is very linear yet you have to keep digging and looking for answers and tips to be able to solve a puzzle but you will always go for the same goal but it is always fun and interesting to play as the people you play and talk to is above the usual standard in “budget” games.

-Graphics, sound and setting (Train, Boat and Egypt) felt very true to it’s 1960’s setting and because this game use static environments it means you control the game just like the old Resident Evil games, works great and never feels out of place albeit it does feel very old school.
+Graphics, sound, and setting (Train, Boat, and Egypt) felt very true to it’s 1960’s setting and because this game uses static environments it means you control the game just like the old Resident Evil games, works great and never feels out of place albeit it does feel very old school.

 EDIT: PLATINUM ACHIEVED! , God how i hate glitchy trophies!.
 Fun game but watch out for that CSI trophy!.